Intervention/docs/validation/v4/rules/username.md

 > public Intervention\Validation\Rules\Username::__construct()

-The field under validation must be a valid username.
-Consisting of alpha-numeric characters, underscores, minus and starting with a alphabetic character.
-Multiple underscore and minus chars are not allowed.
-Underscore and minus chars are not allowed at the beginning or end.
+The field under validation must be a valid username consisting of alphanumeric characters, underscores, and hyphens, starting with an alphabetic character.
+Multiple consecutive underscores and hyphens are not allowed.
+Underscores and hyphens are not allowed at the beginning or end.

 ### Parameters